-- To allow staff to recover from the pandemic, as outlined in the discovery report. - To Provide staff with the tools to look after themselves in the long term - For embodiment of the strategic intention to put people at the heart of everything we do.
+- To allow staff to recover from the pandemic, as outlined in the Discovery Report; - To provide staff with the tools to look after themselves in the long term; - For embodiment of the strategic intention to put people at the heart of everything we do.

-Additional financial commitment will also need to provide venues to create the right learning environment and provide a budget for resources, which would demonstrate that we value our workforce, whilst creating an opportunity to embed learning.
-This will need to be discussed with the Executive Team as part of a wider discussion on the priorities within HDdUHB's agreed Planning Objectives and the Integrated Medium Term Plan (IMTP).
+Additional financial commitment will also be required, to provide venues to create the right learning environment and provide a budget for resources; which would demonstrate that we value our workforce, whilst creating an opportunity to embed learning.
+This will need to be